sunkadshreyas/SimpleNeuralNetworks/README.md

 The images are of different sizes and are colored pictures, hence ImageGenerator class is used.<br/>
 Data Augmentation is also done with rotation, flipping and zooming.<br/>
 Visualization of training and validation accuracy and loss is also done.<br/>

+3) Multi Class Image Classification on CIFAR 10.
+50,000 images belonging to 10 classes classified using PyTorch.
+Model Description : LeNet Model with ReLU activation and MaxPooling.
+Loss function : Cross Entropy and Optimizer : SGD